cliffcho242/HireMeBahamas/frontend/TESTS.md

 TEST PASS: token cleared and auth:logout dispatched
 ```

-2) (Optional) Browser-level test using Playwright
+2) (Optional) Browser-level test using Playwright Test

-If you want to verify the full browser behavior (marker preservation / no hard reload), use the Playwright script in `frontend/playwright-tests/auth-logout.cjs`.
+If you want to verify the full browser behavior (marker preservation / no hard reload), use the Playwright Test spec in `frontend/playwright-tests/auth-logout.spec.js` and run it with the Playwright Test runner.

 Notes:
 - Playwright requires OS-level browser dependencies on Linux.
 Use `npx playwright install-deps` (requires sudo) if running on a fresh machine.